Top 8 resources to learn React and JavaScript

 If you are a beginner and wonder if coding is for you - this is your place.
 This platform aims to educate the next generation of IT professionals (but advanced coders also will find something for themselves).

-Codecademy lessons, interactive practice, and feedback will significantly help while learning React.js.
+Codecademy lessons, interactive practice, and feedback will significantly help learn React.js.

 They have a free React course - learn React, which will teach you React’s concepts like JSX, class and functions components, props, state, lifecycle methods, and hooks.